NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 somewhat more tedious for users.
-To a user, who is usually interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* dataflow graph where all of the nodes are well-defined and all of the edges are possible routes for executing a computation.
+To a user, who is usually interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* dataflow graph where all of the nodes are basic well-defined tensor operations and all of the edges denote use of an output from one operation as an input for another operation.

 ..
 TODO